Being an amateur is OK, even endearing — if it’s authentic. And up to a point.

 - You ask for money to help you build a “sales process”.
 Generally, this is a bad sign, even though it may not seem like it.
 Because you ask for money to help you sell faster and better.
 Not to figure out how to sell.
 You need to do that yourself.
 Raising money just to learn how to get your first customers generally says the money is all going to go right down the drain.

 - You don’t know your core metrics fluently.
-You just gotta know your MRR (revenue), average deal size, latest customers you closed, burn rate, etc. If you the CEO has to turn to her/his co-founder for an answer, you’ve already lost.
+You just gotta know your MRR (revenue), average deal size, latest customers you closed, burn rate, etc. If you as the CEO has to turn to your co-founder for an answer, you’ve already lost.
 The best CEOs know their metrics cold, really all of them.
 If you don’t, it’s a quick flag you aren’t great — at least not yet.

 - You don’t know the competitive landscape.
 It’s OK to say “I should know more about [competitor], but I’m not sure of the answer”.
 Not great but OK.
 But don’t look clueless.
 Don’t say you have no competition, either, as a rule unless it’s really 100% true.
 Everyone has competition.
 At least, pen and paper.
 Or at the very least, for budget.
 Budgets are not elastic and not infinite.